chi-n-nguyen/tool-calling-chatbot/README.md

     @property
     def description(self) -> str:
-        return "Description of what your tool does"
+        return "description of what your tool does"

     @property
     def parameters(self) -> List[ToolParameter]: